tanmay6414/openinnovationai/README.md

 - **Containerization Platform -**
   - I will used **Docker** for containerization.
   - Kubernetes is a  orchestration platform for containers
+- **Secret Management -**
+  - Used Hashicorp Vault for secret management in Kubernrtes.
+  - It does not show actual secret even if you exec into pods.
 - **Infrastructure Automation -**
   - I will use **Terraform** for provisioning infrastructure.
   - Terraform maintain state of infra.